-The Ireland international has agreed a deal which extends her stay at the Academy Stadium for a further year.
+The Republic of Ireland international has agreed a deal which extends her stay at the Academy Stadium for a further year.

 The throw-in specialist agreed a one-year deal in December and would go on to play an important role in the Blues’ 2017 Spring Series campaign and FA Cup triumph, creating four assists and netting a superb free-kick.